Statement

 The size of my work varies from as small as 6 inches to all the way up to 35 feet.
 I really enjoy creating work that is small to extremely large, and the challenges that come working in different formats.

 For my wall pieces, I sometimes mount the fabric on boards, and other times the fabric is stiffened with matt medium so it looks like paper or plastic.
+If a piece incorporates an upcycled embroidered tablecloth, it hangs a normal piece of fabric.

 My installations are created using one piece of monoprinted fabric that is stiffened with matt medium which also makes it weather-proof.
 Some of my installation pieces have been exhibited outside for more than 18 months and do quite well after having full sun exposure, and after being rained and snowed on.